 The values of biochemical oxygen demand, which is usually an indicator of organic pollution, have significantly decreased in Slovenia since 2005.
 Average levels of nitrate, orthophosphate and ammonium, which are slightly above background levels, do not show significant changes in the period.

 In 2014, 21 from 22 sections of surface water met the limit values for water quality for fish life.
 P>

 At five segments (23%), water quality is also above recommended values.
 In other sections most frequently exceeded values are those for the nitrite, in the salmonid sections also for ammonium.

 Around 40,000 water permits and concessions had been granted for special water use in 2016.

-Total renewable groundwater quantity in shallow aquifers of Slovenia in hydrological year 2015 was slightly above the long term average of the 30 years period 1981-2010.
+Total renewable groundwater quantity in shallow aquifers of Slovenia in hydrological year 2016 was below the long term average of the 30 years period 1981-2010.

 Water protection areas cover 347,000 ha or 17% of the territory.